Pesonet1/qgis_plugin_base/README.md

 This project contains example for creating translations in Finnish & English.

-Inside code to utilities folder tr-method to apply translations for desired texts. .ui-files are automatically detected.
+Utilities folder contains translations.py file that has tr-method.
+This method can be used to map desired translation key to desired texts. .ui-files are automatically detected and generated from these keys.

 Run following command to create Finnish and English translations for these keys.
 Everytime you create new translations key run this command, so they are created into .ts-files.